Select Page

 1.1 The Berlin Wall

-One of the most notable features of East Berlin was the Berlin Wall.
-Built in 1961, the wall physically separated East and West Berlin, and its main purpose was to prevent East Germans from fleeing to the West.
-The wall became a powerful symbol of the Cold War and the division of Germany.
+The last but not the least known landmark of East Berlin was the Berlin Wall.
+First constructed in 1961, the wall stretched across the cities physically dividing East and West Berlin and served as eliminating the interest of East Germans in traveling to West.
+The wall stood and epitomised the cold war and the division of Germany.

 2. Daily Life in East Berlin